 Various opportunities will exist through SDSU Extension, SDSHC, SDGC, NRCS, and others to provide meetings, workshops, and schools on soil health, cover crops, no-till, efficient water cycle, and efficient nutrient cycle on croplands and grazinglands.
 We expect to support two to three soil health workshops which will occur in the winter of 2017 and 2018 and the SDSHC Soil Health School each fall.
 Participants will learn basic principles of; soil structure, microbiology, no-till and cover crop management.
 One hundred fifty participants are expected consisting of; SDSU Extension, NRCS personnel, NGO’s, private industry and farmers.
 SARE will continue to provide travel scholarships to assist individual educators to attend regional meetings on sustainable agriculture and on cover crops.
 Educators will use information gained at workshops to educate producers about sustainable agriculture.

-Travel Scholarships: two travel scholarships were used by educators to attend the Soil Health Nexus meeting and the National Conference on Cover Crops & Soil Health meeting in Indianapolis, IN Dec.
+Travel Scholarships: In 2017, two travel scholarships were used by educators to attend the Soil Health Nexus meeting and the National Conference on Cover Crops & Soil Health meeting in Indianapolis, IN Dec.
 6-8.
+In 2018, three travel scholarships were used to support a SD Soil Health Coalition board member to the Society for Range Management meeting to share his soil health experiences on his farm.
+Two SDSU extension educators attended the Our Farms Our Future SARE 30th Anniversary conference in St. Louis.

 SD SARE sponsored Dr. David Montgomery to speak at the SDSU campus to over 400 students on the importance of soil health on Sep 18th. https://www.youtube.com/watch?v=qtmvmjA_S-U